 Snorkel or with luck, swim with dolphins

 One of our favorite snorkel spots on the Kona Coast is Two Step on Honaunau Bay.
 It’s a bit localized and parking is a problem, but don’t be scared off.
 The bay is super deep so snorkeling is confined to the shoreline, but it’s fabulous.
 On this trip we made the 45 minute drive and got a parking spot after waiting a bit.
 While we were parking, Julie noticed that dolphins were jumping out of the water in the center of the bay.
 We scrambled to get our snorkel gear on and swam out at full speed.
 This was surely the highlight of our trip.
-We swam for a solid hour with about 100 dolphins.
-They were flipping and twirling, unafraid and showboating for the snorkelers who had ventured out this far.
+They were flipping and twirling, unafraid and showing off for the snorkelers who had ventured out this far.
+If you see dolphins give them about 150 feet of space (required by law).
 When you are done swimming in the bay consider a visit to the adjacent Pu’uhonua O Honauau National Historic Park (aka Place of Refuge).
-They have a self-guided path through the historic sites and coastal trails to hike.
+The park has a self-guided path called the 1871 Trail which leads through historic sites to coastal viewpoints.

 On this day they would jump one after the other 3 or 4 times